-Any absence affects the pattern of a child's schooling and regular absence will seriously affect their learning.
-Student absence disrupts teaching routines which may affect the learning of others in the same class.
+Any absence affects the pattern of a child's schooling and regular absence will seriously affect their learning and progress.
+Student absence also disrupts teaching routines which may affect the learning of others in the same class.
 Ensuring a child's regular attendance at school is a parent/carer's legal responsibility and permitting absence from school without a good reason creates an offence in law and may result in prosecution.